HubTou/MinecraftShellLibrary/README.md

 For an initial installation, you'll have to tweak the settings to your taste in the .server-settings installed file.
 Else verify if there are new configuration items to import in your existing server configuration.

+Also add the Commands and Scripts subdirectories to the PATH of your Minecraft system account.

 Usage
 =====